 Software, hardware, and everything in between!

-Currently a PhD student with a focus on Systems, Networks, Security, and Personal Data under Dr Hamed Haddadi at the Department of Electronic Engineering and Computer Science of Queen Mary University of London.
+PhD student currently at Imperial College London with a focus on Systems, Networks, Security, and Personal Data under Dr Hamed Haddadi.

 This page is still under construction.
-I do a lot of volunteering and STEM outreach that I have not yet figured out how to fit on here.
+If you're interested in my volunteering or STEM outreach work, please email me.
 My project list is also at about 1%.
 Until I sort that out, for a better picture of the personal and open-source projects I work on, please see my GitHub profile.
 Eventually all my projects should make their way online.

 When faced with systems in which third party components need to advertise the availability of data they gather, while other such components need to access it, solutions for delegated authorisation and discovery APIs for interoperability are needed.
 This work explores possible solutions, and converges on a testable implementation.PDF